Welcome to our website

 Our legitimate interests in collecting and retaining your personal data are as described below:

-- As a relocation agency we introduce prospective purchasers and tenants to vendors, landlords and their respective agents for our clients’ permanent or temporary residential requirements.
+- As an education consultancy we introduce prospective pupils to educational establishments and specialist academic consultants and other appropriate parties.
 The exchange of personal data of our clients and client contacts is a fundamental, essential part of this process.

-- In order to support our clients’ property acquisition or rental aspirations and our clients’ resourcing needs, we require a database of client personal data containing historical information as well as current requirements.
+- In order to support our clients’ educational aspirations and our clients’ resourcing needs, we require a database of client personal data containing historical information as well as current requirements.

 - To maintain, expand and develop our business we need to record the personal data of prospective clients and client contacts.
 Due to the nature of our business we will never store your personal data for a period longer than 5 years without contacting you in this time to receive explicit consent.